 Feminist Women’s Health Center

 Kwajelyn Jackson is the executive director of the Feminist Women’s Health Center, overseeing the organization’s operations, abortion clinic, civic engagement, and education and outreach teams.
-First hired in 2013 as community engagement coordinator, Jackson has led the expansion of FWHC’s statewide and national programming, deepened community partnerships, and worked to prevent new abortion restrictions proposed in the Georgia legislature.
+First hired in 2013 as community engagement coordinator, Jackson has led the expansion of FWHC’s statewide and national programming, deepened community partnerships, and worked to prevent new abortion restrictions proposed.
 Prior to joining FWHC, Jackson was the program manager for WonderRoot Community Arts Center.
 A respected voice on reproductive justice at the national level, Jackson is on the boards of All-Options, Abortion Care Network, and the Black Mamas Matter Alliance.

 Education: Spelman College, Georgia State University Andrew Young School of Policy Studies (MS)

-Notable achievement: First black woman to lead Feminist Women’s Health Center in the organization’s 43-year history
+Notable achievement: First Black woman to lead Feminist Women’s Health Center in the organization’s 47-year history

 Inspiring person: Gloria Washington (maternal grandmother)